pan-roy/pan-roy.github.io/_posts/2024-03-27-transactions-api.md

 print("CSV file generated successfully:", csv_file)
 ```

-You should now observe a newly created CSV file containing our flattened data.
+You should now see a newly created CSV file containing our flattened data.
 Some fields may display repeating values as defined by our script, reflecting a one-to-many relationship (for example, a single balance sheet line item may consist of multiple general ledger accounts).

 Note that the date extracted is Unix-time (seconds passed since 1 January 1970).
 We can apply logic in either our script itself or within Excel to convert them into readable dates.